Naga-Chaitanya-Paladugu/Ecommerce-Classification-Model/README.md

 # E-Commerce Customer Segmentation

 ### I am working on this e-commerce project by applying the ML coursework that I am taking in this semester.
 Great Learning!
 This is still on building stage and many more changes and improvements need to be made as I learn more.
+Here is the link to detailed version of this project: https://naga-chaitanya-paladugu.github.io/Ecommerce-Classification-Model/.

+### Below is the preview and summary of project's main details.
 ## Project Overview
 This project aims to analyze the purchasing behavior of 9,506 online clients for a major American retailer, Vanguard, over the past 12 months.
 The goal is to develop a robust segmentation model to enhance strategic decisions for the retailer’s online presence.